Abe Goldstein: Losing of Bantamweight Title

 On December 19, 1924, he lost the World Bantamweight title to Eddie "Cannonball" Martin in a split decision in fifteen rounds before a crowd of 15,000 at New York's Madison Square Garden.
 Some newspapers wrote that the close bout should have gone to Goldstein and that the match was marred by too much clinching.
-Though both boxers, particularly Martin, showed aggressiveness in the bout, one newspaper noted "Goldstein weakened toward the end, and it was only by dint of holding that he saved himself from the Cannonballs's rushes."
+Though both boxers, particularly Martin, showed aggressiveness in the bout, one newspaper noted, "Goldstein weakened toward the end, and it was only by dint of holding that he saved himself from the Cannonballs' rushes."
 Though "in round twelve Abe's right reached Martin's jaw half a dozen times", Martin seemed to last through Goldstein's best shots.
-One source characterized the referee's ruling in the bout as a "razor thin decision."
+One source characterized the referee's ruling in the bout as a "razor-thin decision."

 The Lincoln Star wrote that Goldstein had an advantage in the first six rounds, particularly the third, but that Martin showed aggression and put Goldstein on the defensive so often that he eventually won the decision.
-Goldstein's trainer Arcel, believed that his fighter's dominance in the first six rounds, particularly the third when he knocked down Martin, should have been enough for a decision, but he admitted that the fight was close.
+Goldstein's trainer, Arcel, believed that his fighter's dominance in the first six rounds, particularly the third when he knocked down Martin, should have been enough for a decision, but he admitted that the fight was close.

 The Ashbury Park Press, agreeing with the decision for Martin, wrote that Goldstein appeared to be on the defensive too often and clinched repeatedly as a reaction to Martin's onslaught.
 The Press wrote that "although the former champion (Goldstein) was not seriously hurt by the fighting, he was unable to return it in any measure and constantly looped his fingers about his opponent's arms to save himself punishment.
-Most telling was the line by the Press that "round after round saw him (Martin) forcing the fighting giving double for what he received."
+Most telling was the line by the Press that "round after round saw him (Martin) forcing the fighting, giving double for what he received."
 In short, "Goldstein lost his belt by taking the defensive and acquiescing to the infighting methods that Martin employed."

 Boxing after title loss

 He lost 20 of the 23 fights he boxed after losing the World Bantamweight title to Eddie Martin.
-Facing some top notch talent, he boxed several opponents who would eventually hold world titles.
+Facing some top-notch talent, he boxed several opponents who would eventually hold world titles.

 On March 19, 1925, immediately after his loss to Martin, Goldstein defeated Tommy Milton in twelve rounds at the Rink Sporting Club in New York.
 Goldstein landed the heavier blows, particularly a vicious right to the chin of Tommy in the seventh round that put him on the mat for a count of nine.